AnyChart/docs.anychart.com/Maps/Color_Range.md

 	series.colorScale().colors(['#EC6E07', '#A1958A', '#64B5F6']);
 ```

-### Linear Color Scale
+### Linear ColorScale

 This type of ColorScale looks like a single bar colored with a gradient, where it colors depend on a chosen palette.
 <br><br>
 <img src = "http://static.anychart.com/images/quant_colorrange.jpg">

 Using the Linear type of coloring, there are three ways of coloring the map:
-<br>1) we may define no colors - in this case the coloring will de based on the default palette;
+<br>1) we may define no colors - in this case the coloring will be based on the default palette;
 <br>2) we may define only one color - in this case the coloring gradient will be built from very light grey to the only defined color;
 <br>3) the more colors we define here, the more colors will the gradient contain.